Auto

 Why is winter-blend gas less expensive?

-There are several factors that contribute to the lower cost of gas in winter, but the main reasons are lower production costs and the law of supply and demand.
-Butane and other winter-blend fuel additives are less expensive than gasoline’s summer-blend components, and those savings are usually passed along to consumers.
-And because people tend to drive less in colder weather, the demand for fuel goes down, lowering its cost even further.
+There are several factors that contribute to the lower cost of gas during the winter, but the main reasons are lower production costs and the law of supply and demand.

 When does winter-blend gas start?